csabapalfi/basic-html-css/README.md

 * has width, style, and color (shorthand order or border-width, etc)
 * width, color: standard length and color values
 * style: solid, double, dashed, dotted, and none
-* indidual borders and properties can also be specified: border-top, border-left-width
+* individual borders and properties can also be specified: border-top, border-left-width

 ### border-radius